Everything You Wanted to Know about Cooking Roast Beef

 Not enough juices for making gravy – now what?

 If you don’t have a lot of juices in the bottom of your pan after roasting – that’s a good thing!
 That means that your roast will be extra juicy when you carve it AND that the drippings you have in the pan are super concentrated with flavour.
-Click here and scroll down for a quick lesson on making great gravy (video lesson is also available).
+For more gravy tips click How to Make Gravy

 How do I cook up a big Oven Roast – one that weighs 4 to 5 kg (9 to 11 lb)?

-You manage a large roast just as you would a smaller one (see our Cooking Lessons for all the info you need).
+You manage a large roast just as you would a smaller one.
+Visit our Cooking Know How section for more information.
 You can follow our expanded Cook Time Chart here for timing guidelines (based on our tested and true 2-temperature cooking method):

 How can I tell when my Oven Roast is done?